Seoul: North Korean missile exploded in air in failed launch

 The U.S. and South Korean militaries said last week that North Korea had tested an ICBM system in two recent launches, referring to the developmental Hwasong-17 missile, the North’s biggest weapon, which it unveiled during a military parade in October 2020.

-In the two recent launches on Feb.
-27 and March 5, the North Korean missiles flew medium-range distances, and experts have said North Korea likely tested the first stage rocket of the Hwasong-17 missile.
+On Feb.
+27 and March 5, North Korean missiles flew medium-range distances, and experts have said North Korea likely tested the first stage rocket of the Hwasong-17 missile.
 It wasn’t clear if Wednesday’s launch also involved parts of the Hwasong-17.

 Observers say North Korea aims to boost its ICBM capability while trying to place its first functioning spy satellite into orbit.
 North Korean leader Kim Jong Un has vowed to acquire an improved ICBM and a spy satellite among an array of sophisticated weapons systems he says his country needs to cope with what he calls American hostility.